saulpanders/bash/README.md

 # bash
-collection of shell scripts I've written in the past
+collection of shell scripts and one liners I've written and/or come across in the past

 going to try and update this when I can